Islamic terrorism

 Justifications given for attacks on civilians by Islamic extremist groups come from their interpretations of the Quran, the hadith, and Sharia.
 These killings include retribution by armed jihad for the perceived injustices of unbelievers against Muslims; the belief that many self-proclaimed Muslims have violated Islamic law and are disbelievers (takfir); the perceived necessity of restoring Islam by establishing Sharia as the source of law, including by reestablishing the Caliphate as a pan-Islamic state (e.g., ISIS); the glory and heavenly rewards of martyrdom (istishhad); and the belief in the supremacy of Islam over all other religions.
 Justification of violence without permitted declarations of takfir (excommunication) has been criticized.

 The use of the phrase "Islamic terrorism" is disputed.
 In Western political speech, it has variously been called "counter-productive", "highly politicized, intellectually contestable" and "damaging to community relations", by those who disapprove of the characterization 'Islamic'.
 It has been argued that "Islamic terrorism" is a misnomer for what should be called "Islamist terrorism".

+Tactics employed include kidnappings, sexual enslavement, public executions and suicide bombings, with followers urged to use "guns, bombs, vehicles, knives or a combination of methods to increase casualties."